ayyEve/DiscMod/README.md

 ```

 # TODO
-1. add description, help and enabled properties to the module class
+1. add description, help and enabled properties to the module class (done, just need to implement them in the bot class)
-2. finish adding Discord.Client functions to DiscMod.Bot
-3. add dependencies properties to the module class
+2. add dependencies properties to the module class
-4. add 'ignoreDependencies' property to the bot class (and install mod dependencies if false)
+3. add 'ignoreDependencies' property to the bot class (and install mod dependencies if false)
-5. change to only load .js files in the modules folder, and fix parent directory for the modules default folder)
+4. change to only load .js files in the modules folder, and fix parent directory for the modules default folder)